cucapra/braid/docs/artifact.md

 The rest of this guide will assume you're using the recommended option 2.
 If you choose option 1, you can follow the [setup docs][readme] to get things running.
 If you choose option 3, you can skip the next section.

+For the virtual machine image, the user is called `oopsla` and the password is the same.
+There's a directory called `braid` in the home directory.

 [readme]: https://github.com/sampsyo/braid/blob/master/docs/README.md
 [repo]: https://github.com/sampsyo/braid
 [Node]: https://nodejs.org/